-As of November 30, 2014, we had no cash.
+As of February 28, 2015, we had cash of \$1,225.
 Our plan for satisfying our cash requirements for the next twelve months is through sale of shares of our stock, third party financing, sales-generated income, and/or traditional bank financing.
-As our ability to produce salesgenerated income is uncertain due to our recent change of control and the potential change of business of the Company, we do not anticipate generating sufficient revenues to meet our working capital requirements during the next twelve months.
+As our ability to produce sales-generated income is uncertain due to our recent change of control and the potential change of business of the Company, we do not anticipate generating sufficient revenues to meet our working capital requirements during the next twelve months.
 Consequently, we intend to make appropriate plans to secure sources of additional capital in the future to fund growth and expansion through additional equity or debt financing or credit facilities.